 "We never had a master plan; we just did it piece by piece," Fletcher said.
 "We were able to negotiate as successfully as we did because we could see tangibly what it was.
 (The river walk) grew up as the community grew to feel comfortable with the idea of it."

 According to Fletcher, the group of volunteers started with 11 and has grown to as many as 2,400, mostly from south county, and more than half students from Berkshire Community College, the Rudolf Steiner School and Bard College at Simon’s Rock.
-Some of these students, a group called the Greenagers, have had a great hand in helping the river walk along its path.

 On Saturday, River Walk will reward the work of the Greenagers with a formal partnership be tween the two groups.